cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 ![Goldpinger UI](goldpinger-ui.png)

-<div align="center" style="font-style:italic">fig. 9 - Goldpinger UI after Cilium installation</div>
+<div align="center" style="font-style:italic">Figure 9.
+Goldpinger UI after Cilium installation</div>

 It turns out that this outage can be avoided altogether: when you install Cilium on a node, it creates a new network interface called `cilium\_host`.
 If Calico decides to use that interface as its default interface, Calico node routing will start failing.
 For this reason, Calico needs to be configured to ignore the `cilium\_host` interface.
 This could be done with the [skipInterface setting on the Tigera operator](https://docs.tigera.io/calico/latest/reference/configure-calico-node#skip-interfaceinterface-regex).
 See the Cilium docs [update](https://github.com/cilium/cilium/pull/27666) for more information.